American Law Institute: Model acts

 ALI has also produces model acts on topics ranging from air flight, criminal procedure, evidence, federal securities law, land development, pre-arraignment procedure, to property.
 Some of these projects were undertaken jointly with the National Conference of Commissioners on Uniform State Laws (NCCUSL).

 The chief joint ALI-NCCUSL project is the Uniform Commercial Code (UCC), which the institute has been developing and revising with the National Conference since the 1940s.
 First published in 1952, the UCC is one of a number of uniform acts that have been promulgated in conjunction with efforts to harmonize the law of sales and other commercial transactions in all 50 states within the United States.
 The Uniform Commercial Code is generally viewed as one of the most important developments in American law, having been enacted (with local adaptations) in almost every jurisdiction.

 The Model Penal Code (MPC) is another ALI statutory formulation that has been widely accepted throughout the United States.
 Adopted by the institute membership in 1962 after twelve years of drafting and development, the code's purpose was to stimulate and assist legislatures in making an effort to update and standardize the penal law of the United States.
 Primary responsibility for criminal law lies with the individual states, and such national efforts work to produce similar laws in different jurisdictions.
 The standard they used to make a determination of what the penal code should be was one of "contemporary reasoned judgment", meaning what a reasoned person at the time of the development of the MPC would judge the penal law to do.
 The chief reporter for this undertaking was Herbert Wechsler, who later became a director of the institute.

-ALI recently completed the Sentencing revision, and is still working on the sexual assault and related offenses project that is re-examining Article 213 of the Model Penal Code.
+ALI completed the sentencing revision in 2017, and as of that time was still working on the sexual assault and related offenses project that re-examines Article 213 of the Model Penal Code.